AUGMXNT/llm-tracker.info-vault/guides/AMD GPUs.md

 ## llama.cpp

-Go to [llama.cpp's release page](https://github.com/ggerganov/llama.cpp/releases) and download a `bin-win-clblast` version.
+For an easy time, go to [llama.cpp's release page](https://github.com/ggerganov/llama.cpp/releases) and download a `bin-win-clblast` version.

 In the Windows terminal, run it with `-ngl 99` to load all the layers into memory.